 Airspace security is an extremely complex topic where a great number of factors need to be taken into consideration to provide the best possible solution for a given site.
-Given the depth of the topic and the enormous amount of competing anti-drone systems on the market, how can you choose the one that provides optimal airspace security at the best cost/efficiency ratio and over the longest possible period?
+Given the depth of the topic and the enormous amount of competing anti-drone systems (also known as “CUAS” or “CUAV”) on the market, how can you choose a system that provides optimal airspace security at the best cost/efficiency ratio and over the longest possible period?

 Qualities to Look For